 NOTE: The functionality of this page is limited to assigning users to subsystems and roles.
 This page does not support creating or deleting users, roles, or subsystems, nor does it support editing security permissions.
 For full security functionality, you must use the security features of the Desktop Client.

 To access the web Security Manager:

-1. In the Web Client, click the menu icon iii in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.